SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 For the second View, the SimpleTextPropertyView we use MonoTouch.Dialog as the base class.
 This makes the code much, much more straightforward than for the previous MainMenuView:

 ```
+using System;
+using System.Collections.Generic;
+using System.Linq;
+using System.Text;
+using Cirrious.MvvmCross.Dialog.Touch;
+using Cirrious.MvvmCross.Views;
+using MonoTouch.UIKit;
+using Tutorial.Core.ViewModels.Lessons;
+using CrossUI.Touch.Dialog.Elements;

+namespace Tutorial.UI.Touch.Views.Lessons
+{
     public class SimpleTextPropertyView
          : MvxTouchDialogViewController<SimpleTextPropertyViewModel>
     {